Luis Mendoza (baseball): Texas Rangers

 On July 30, 2006, Mendoza was traded to the Texas Rangers for relief pitcher Bryan Corey.
 He finished the 2006 season with the Double-A Frisco RoughRiders.
 He struggled with the Roughriders as he had a 7.75 ERA with a 2–4 record in 7 starts.

 Mendoza began the 2007 season with the RoughRiders.
 He finished the minor league season with the Roughriders going 15–4 with a 3.93 ERA in 26 games (25 starts).
 He was second in the Texas League with his 15 wins, tenth in the league with a 3.93 ERA, and led the league in complete games (3).
 He was also a Texas League Mid-Season All-Star and Post-Season All-Star.

 Mendoza's strong performance earned him a callup on September 5, 2007.
-Mendoza made his debut on September 8 when he started the game against the Oakland Athletics, becoming the 101st major-league player to have been born in México.
+Mendoza made his debut on September 8 when he started the game against the Oakland Athletics, becoming the 101st major-league player to have been born in Mexico.
 His start was cut short, however.
 In the second inning with Nick Swisher batting, Swisher hit a line drive which hit him in the left knee cap and he dropped to the ground.
 He got back up and finished the second inning.
 When he went into the dugout, his knee began to stiffen up on him and he left the game.

 On August 14, 2009, Mendoza threw a no-hitter for the Oklahoma City RedHawks against the Salt Lake Bees.

 Kansas City Royals

 On April 2, 2010, Mendoza was traded to the Kansas City Royals for cash considerations.

 On July 18, 2011, Mendoza threw what was initially declared a no-hitter for the Omaha Storm Chasers against the Memphis Redbirds.
 However, two days later, a two-base error in the ninth inning was changed to a double in the official scoring, turning it into a complete game one-hitter.

-On February 18, 2012 the Royals announced they had signed Mendoza to a one-year contract for the 2012 season.
+On February 18, 2012, the Royals announced they had signed Mendoza to a one-year contract for the 2012 season.
 No financial terms of the deal were released.

 Mendoza began 2013 as the Royals fifth starter, where he started until his rotation spot was taken by Bruce Chen on July 8.
 From then on, he was used sparingly, pitching in 6 games the rest of the season.
 In 22 games (15 starts) in 2013, Mendoza went 2–6 with a 5.36 ERA, striking out 54 in 94 innings.